codahale/lockstitch/README.md

 ## Performance

-Both BLAKE3 and AEGIS128L benefit significantly from the use of specific CPU operations.
+Both BLAKE3 and AEGIS128L benefit significantly from the use of specific CPU operations. `blake3` has optimizations for AVX2, AVX512, SSE2, and SSE4.1 on Intel CPUs and NEON on ARM CPUs.
+Lockstitch's AEGIS128L implementation requires hardware support for AES and is currently only implemented for `x86_64` processors with `aes` and `ssse3` features and `aarch64` processors with NEON and the `aesmc` and `aese` instructions.

-The SIMD optimizations in the `blake3` crate requires either enabling specific CPU features in your build or using the `std` feature for auto-detection. `blake3` has optimizations for AVX2, AVX512, SSE2, and SSE4.1 on Intel CPUs and NEON on ARM CPUs.
+The SIMD optimizations in the `blake3` crate requires either enabling the `std` feature of this crate or enabling specific CPU features in your build.

 To compile a x86-64 binary with support for AVX2 and SSE2, for example, create a `.cargo/config.toml` file with the following: